sparktsang/sparktsang.github.io/_posts/preach.md

 <!--Finale: The Birth of the Epistemic Island-->
 My time in the utopia was over.
 I had learned, in the most painful way possible, that in a world without a shared mechanism for verifying truth, every attempt at collaboration is just a prelude to betrayal.

-I thought of the unread essay, the silent subscribers, the uncomprehending travelers, the condescending business partner.
+I thought of the unread essay, the silent subscribers, the uncomprehending travellers, the condescending business partner.
 A lifetime of failed transmissions.
 How many others throughout history have held a truth in their hands, only to find themselves screaming into a void?
 How many prophets have built their cathedrals of reason, only to find themselves alone inside, preaching to an empty hall?

 In the bright noon of the Information Age, a man with a demonstrable truth can exhaust himself and fail, while the most absurd narrative viruses go pandemic.
 The truth I held was so simple, its logic so evident, yet I couldn't find a single soul who truly understood.
 To hold a simple truth, I realized, was to stand against the gravitational field of the species.